 Daily cleaning helps prevent filth and sweat buildup, but monthly cleaning can keep your headphones in great shape.
 Here are some tips for monthly cleaning of your in-ear and wireless headphones:

 - Gather the right supplies: You will need a microfiber cloth, cotton swabs, rubbing alcohol, and a small brush.
 You can also use a toothbrush or a specialized headphone cleaning kit.

 - Remove the ear tips and nozzles: If your in-ear headphones have detachable ear tips, remove them and clean them separately.
 Use a cotton swab dipped in rubbing alcohol to remove wax or debris from the nozzles.

-- Sanitize the ear tips: Soak them in a solution of rubbing alcohol and water (50/50) for a few minutes to disinfect them.
-Rinse them thoroughly with water and let them air dry completely before reattaching them to the headphones.
+- Sanitize the ear tips: Soak them for a few minutes in a 50/50 mix of rubbing alcohol and water to clean them.
+Before reattaching them to the headphones, wash them and let them dry.

-- Store the headphones properly: Once you have cleaned and dried them, store them in a clean, dry place, away from heat and moisture.
+- Store the headphones properly: After cleaning and drying them, store them in a clean, dry place away from heat and moisture.
 Avoid wrapping the cables too tightly, as this can damage them over time.